Skip to Content

 Because Downtown Grand is set back from Fremont Street a few blocks, noise from live entertainment on the pedestrian mall is blunted slightly.

-Quieter rooms can be requested when checking in, and they will do their best to accommodate.
+Quieter rooms can be requested at check-in, and they will do their best to accommodate.

 I recently stayed in one of Downtown Grand’s Superior Rooms and was able to sleep easily (after the daytime pool party ended that is).

 Essentially, the closer your room is to Ogden Avenue at the rear of the property, the quieter your experience will be.
-Guests wanting a quiet room will need to make that request at check-in.
+Guests who want a quiet room will need to request one at check-in.

 Fremont's red neon exterior at night